I view my role as a humanitarian mission. I wake up each day excited to save lives and share knowledge that empowers workers to protect themselves

 Case Study: Ali Khairi

-NEBOSH Dual Diplomate, Ali Khairi is a Senior HSE Engineer for Dar Al-Handasah based in Saudi Arabia.
+NEBOSH Dual Diplomate, Ali Khairi is a EHS Manager for Georgia-Pacific based in California, USA.
 In this interview, we discussed his career journey to date and how NEBOSH qualifications have helped him along the way.

 Ali, your health and safety career spans over a decade.
 What made you decide to pursue a career in health and safety?